1217Brent/Gym-Locations/README.md

 # Gym-Locations

 # Features
-- View all gyms in Davis, CA which uses MapboxGL
+- View all food spots near Hitotsubashi University which uses MapboxGL
-- View Gym Cards with Image, Title, and Description of Gym (Planning to add link to Gym Soon)
+- View Food Cards with image, name, description, and link to the food spot's website

 # Contributors
 Brent Chen